andrej1c/sabs-tracker/README.md

 It is a basic plugin that:

 * Only allows access to logged in users
 * Adds a "Points" field to the post edit screen.
-We add each student as a category so each post is an entry for a particular day. pot categories as student names so that we can easily view history of a particular student by viewing the category archive.
+We added each student as a category so each post is an entry for a particular day for a particular student.
+Sometimes if a group of students participated in the same activity with the same amount of points, you can use one post and select multiple categories.
+* When viewing a category archive each post also displays the points associated
 * Allows you to view the aggregate report by inserting a shortcode to any page: [sabs_report]